djangoaddicts/django-signalcontrol/docs/source/features.rst

 Admin Interface
 ---------------

-An django admin interface for django-signalcontrol is available to set model signals to enabled or disabled.
+An django admin interface for django-signalcontrol is available to set signals to enabled or disabled.
 This displays all model signals that can be controlled, and lists the application, model, signal receiver and signal name.
 Additionally, full search is available and filters are available for each field.
 Signals can be enabled or disabled individually or in bulk.